 Writers Memo

-For the audiences that I chose, I thought about who Michael would want to address knowing that he loves to talk about himself and how great of a man he was, so I made his as a public memo for the corporate and his coworkers to read.
-I decided to try to make it a little insensitive towards others feelings and to capitalize on his love for himself and his feel of importance by capitalizing any He or Him as if he was a divine man.
-I wasn’t trying to make it feel religious but to show importance as the man with the answers.
-I also wanted it to feel inappropriate by mentioning over dramatized relationships in public, (his and Jan’s relationship) because he is pretty far from appropriate.
+For the audiences that I chose, I thought about who Michael would want to address knowing that he loves to talk about himself and how great of a man he was.
+I ultimately wrote his piece as a public memo for all of his employees to read.
+I decided to try to make it a little insensitive towards others’ feelings and to capitalize on his love for himself and his feeling of importance.
+I purposefully capitalized any He or Him as if he was a divine man.
+I wasn’t trying to make it feel religious, but to express his self-importance and the perception of himself as the man with the answers.
+I also wanted it to feel inappropriate by mentioning his personal relationships in public (his and Jan’s relationship), because he is pretty far from appropriate.
 I indented it how I did because I think memos are more of an inner indent, I also made it seem like he was TRYING to be intellectual, and whether he actually came off as intellectual and insightful is for you to decide (I don’t think so).

 The other piece was written to Michael’s boss, David Wallace, from the speaker of Jim Halpert, his co-manager.
-For his piece I knew it was an email to a figure higher up in command, so I tried to make it as formal as I could, even when trying to express his opinions I made it sound as if though he was only concerned for the company.
-I chose this genre because I wanted to portray Michael through another persons’ eyes in the office because what he feels about himself and what others feel about him are completely different, so I wanted an email “complaining” about Michaels lack of understanding when it comes to about being a boss, and how he thinks he’s an amazing boss (first piece).
+I wrote his piece as an email to a figure higher up in command, so I tried to make it as formal as I could.
+Even when trying to express his own opinions, I made it sound as though he was only concerned for the company.
+I chose this genre because I wanted to portray Michael through another person’s eyes in the office in order to create a contrast between how he sees himself and how others actually see him, which is drastically different.
+That’s why I wanted to write an email “complaining” about Michael’s lack of understanding when it comes to being a leader, and how he thinks he’s an amazing boss (first piece).

-For this assignment it was hard for me to be able to try writing as someone else and through someone else’s points of view which I did through both Michael and Jim on the subject.
-I’m also not very good at using my imagination when it comes to writing so this helped me force myself to think of ideas which I was surprised I actually thought of.
-I think I could definitely work on execution of my thoughts in the paper, and overall structure, but I thought what I did well might have been the actual ideas of using Michael and Jim to tell the story through.
+For this assignment, it was hard for me to write as someone else and through someone else’s points of view, which I did through both Michael and Jim.
+I’m also not very good at using my imagination when it comes to writing so this helped me force myself to think of ideas, which I was surprised I actually thought of.
+I think I could definitely work on the execution and overall structure, but I do think I successfully wrote in the voices of Michael and Jim.